Semisupervised Clustering by Queries and Locally Encodable Source Coding: Main results and techniques

 \subsection{Noiseless queries and exact recovery}

 In this scenario we assume the query answer from the oracle to be perfect and we wish to get back all of the original labels exactly without any error.
 Each query is allowed to take only $\Delta$ labels as input.
 When $\Delta=2$, we are allowed to ask only pairwise queries.
 Let us consider the case when there are only two labels, i.e., $k=2$.
 That means the labels $X_i \in \{0,1\}, 1\le i\le n,$ are iid Bernoulli($p$) random variable.
-Therefore the number of queries $m$ that are necessary and sufficient to recover all the labels with high probability is approximately $n H(p) \pm o(n)$ where $H(x)\equiv -x \log_2 x -(1-x) \log_2 (1-x)$ is the binary entropy function.
+Therefore the number of queries $m$ that are necessary and sufficient to recover all the labels with high probability is approximately $n H(p) \pm o(n)$ where for a scalar $x$, we define $H(x)\equiv -x \log_2 x -(1-x) \log_2 (1-x)$ to be the binary entropy function.
 However the sufficiency part here does not take into account that each query can involve only $\Delta$ labels.